calstate-cloudflare/the-openai-trail/README.md

 Feel free to use any other static server (e.g., `npx serve`, `http-server`, or a VS Code Live Server extension).

+### Environment Variables

+Copy `.env.example` to `.env` and update `PUBLIC_TELEMETRY_ENDPOINT` (and any other values) for your deployment.
+The file is served to the browser, so only include keys intended for public use.

+### Telemetry Dashboard

+Open `telemetry.html` after configuring the endpoint to browse captured role/team/quiz submissions.
+The page uses the same `.env` values and supports pagination via the API’s `cursor` parameter.

 ## Editing Content

 - `data/text_prompts.json` contains all menu copy, dialog, and quiz text.